🎨

 Use the search bar on the right side to narrow the list to the most appropriate keyword phrase for your seed keyword.
 For example, I'm interested in the relative keyword difficulty for "keyword research tools."

 The Keyword Research tool shows me the most relevant keywords for this search based on already ranking data from the SERPs.
-In my case this would be "best keyword research tools".
+In my case this would be "tools for keyword research".

 Since the RKD is based on your website's prospects of ranking for that keyword, it makes sense to go after low-difficulty long tail keywords first before tackling more challenging target keywords.